no-go/offlineTranslator/README.md

 ## I need kurdî -> türkçe !

-Because freedict has this dictionary, it is easy to implement this! *look at my last commit, how to easy add other translations*
+Because freedict has this dictionary, it is easy to implement this!
+Take a look on this [commit](https://github.com/no-go/offlineTranslator/commit/84e5cfcc1d189bb4c6a826c5374a053b82771a92), how to easy add other translations.

 ## Screenshot